Para Pencari Tuhan: Development

+Series writer Wahyu H.S. said that in 2007, SCTV wanted to air a soap opera during sahur time instead of the more common variety show.
+Wahyu and Citra Sinema creative team pitched a story about three ex-convicts who learn Islam from a marbot after being released from prison yet rejected from their old lives.
+The original pitched title was Belajar Insyaf (Learning to Repent), but after SCTV asked for a title change, it was changed to the final title Para Pencari Tuhan, which was suggested by the producer, Deddy Mizwar.

 Prior to the thirteenth season, Deddy Mizwar said that many actors, such as Idrus Madani and Agus Kuncoro, stopped appearing because they moved to another production houses.
 Deddy also believed that it would be hard to insert old characters into a new story when their arc have ended.
 A similar sentiment was expressed by Deddy before the fifteenth season; he said that the story arc for old characters would revolve around the same theme all over again.

 Casting

 In thirteenth to fourteenth season, Syakir Daulay were cast to play Ustad David.
 Betari Ayu to portray Zahro.
 Yasamin Jasem was selected to portray Alexandria.

 In fifteenth season, Lavicky Nicholas was roped in to play Habib.
 Dinda Kirana was chosen to play Matahari.
 Dea Lestari and Tio Pakusadewo was cast to play Lara and Galaxy.
 Maudy Koesnaedi was cast as Nurjannah.
 Andre Taulany joined the cast as Deo.

 Reception

 Viewership

 According to AGB Nielsen data, the first season of Para Pencari Tuhan gained 32% share in average dan was watched by nearly all age demographics.

 SCTV's public relations said that Para Pencari Tuhan third season gained 20.7% share per episode.

+During the promotion for the seventeenth season, SCTV's Deputy Director of Programming, Banardi Rachmad, said that the fifteenth season gained 21% share and the sixteenth gained 26%.